In many ways, marketing B2B business is trickier than solving a Rubik’s cube one-handed.

 The content on your website should contain the high-value search words and phrases which customers actually type into their browsers — and as well as references to your products and services, they can be linked to your physical location, or in other words, localised.

 Combine this with a well-designed website which has good internal and external links and your SEO is in good shape.
+Maybe think about employing the services of a good ‘link building agency‘ or SEO company to help you.

 For example, if you search online for a private investigator in Renfrewshire just take a look at the companies that pop up in the organic results — it’s likely that their SEO is on-point.